Understanding Vaginal pH Balance

 A balanced pH environment is essential for preventing infections, healthy pregnancies, hormonal balance, and overall health.
 The normal vagina pH level is between 3.8 and 4.5, which means it’s acidic.
 This acidic environment helps against bacterial growth and infections.
 When it is either too acidic or too alkaline, there is a pH imbalance which is linked to higher risk for infection.
 The pH level of vaginal discharge combined with physical symptoms helps in determining the overall health of the vagina as well as provides clues about different vaginal infections.
 Vaginal pH screening is a routine practice at OB/GYN clinics.
 At-home vaginal pH test provides convenience to determine the pH level of vaginal discharge and seeking medical help if there is an increased risk for vaginal infections.

-Why vaginal pH balance is important?
+Why is vaginal pH balance important?

 Different parts of your body have their unique/characteristic pH balances, including your vagina.
 Your vaginal pH level matters to prevent infection, maintain healthy pregnancies, and for hormonal changes.
 As mentioned earlier, the normal vagina pH level is about 3.8 to 4.5, which means it’s on the acidic side.
 But the acidity slightly decreases as you get older.
 Your vagina’s acidity helps protect it against unhealthy bacteria from multiplying too quickly and causing infection.